raspberrychris/3dprintersking/content/posts/voxelab-aries-3d-printer.md

 ## Our Verdict

-**3.5/5**
+**4/5**

-This is a great 3D printer from VOXELAB but at this price point we would expect a little more.
+This is a great 3D printer from [**VOXELAB**](#) which is fast to set up and has great print quality.
+It is very competitive when compared to some of the other 3D printers we have reviewed, and has very similar features.
+The Aries has a large build area which makes it suitable for those who want to print larger models.